LearnWeb3DAO/What-is-Gas/README.md

 Just like how `seconds` are a unit of time, and `metres` a unit of distance, `gas` by itself is a unit of computation on the Ethereum Network.

-The gas unit is used to measure the amount of computational effort required to execute a transaction on Ethereum.
+The **gas unit** is used to measure the amount of computational effort required to execute a transaction on Ethereum.
 Since each transaction requires some computation resources to execute, it requires a fee, commonly called **Gas fees** or **Transaction fees**.

 Gas fees are paid in Ethereum's native currency - **ether** or **ETH**.
 How gas fees is calculated is slightly different pre- and post-London Upgrade.

+> NOTE: Generally when someone says 'Gas' - they refer to 'Gas Fees' not the unit itself.
+However, for the purposes of this tutorial, we will be technically correct and say 'Gas' when referring to the unit, and 'Gas Fees' when referring to the fees in Ether.

 ## Pre-London Upgrade
 Before the London Upgrade took place, how much ether you needed to pay for a transaction was calculated using a simple formula.